 Let's consider what results a depth first search offers.
 Does it always give us a solution?
 Its propensity for always diving deeper means that in some cases it could keep diving forever.
 This is certainly true in vacuum world where we can move in circles or simply never choose to suck up dirt.
 We can avoid these sorts of infinite loops by maintaining a list of states we've seen (or closed list) along with the cheapest cost for getting there.
 If we see the same state again at an equal or greater cost, we ignore it (don't expand it or add it to the open list.)
 When DFS finds solutions, though, are they as cheap as possible?
 Again, prospects look bleak.
 It's quite possible that we'll take a very silly route, because our simple implementation would, for instance, go up as far as possible before trying anything else.

-Next, we'll look at breadth first search, which explores all states at a given depth before looking further down.
+Next, we'll look at breadth first search, which explores all states at a given depth (with the same number of actions taken so far) before looking further down.
 For each loop iteration, we pull a node from the start of the open list, but insert its children at the end of the list.

 #a simple breadth first search implementation